 When your body temperature goes up, so does your heart rate.
 And since sickness often means a fever, that means a faster heartbeat goes right along with it.

-Dr. Hatch said medical professionals describe this in terms of “cardiac output,” or how much blood the heart is pumping per minute.
+Dr. Tuttle said medical professionals describe this in terms of “cardiac output,” or how much blood the heart is pumping per minute.

 “If a person’s physical demands for more blood increases, then the heart rate is generally the first to increase to meet that demand,” he explained.
 Things like fever, hyperthyroidism, pain, illness and exercise cause the heart rate to increase in order to give the body the blood it needs for these more demanding situations.

 Dehydration is also a common reason your heart rate may go up.
 When your body is low on fluids, this decreases your body’s volume of blood and plasma.
 This makes your heart pump faster to send this smaller amount of oxygenated blood to your other organs and tissues that need it.

 Dr. Tuttle said he always recommends plain old water for hydration.
 Using caffeinated beverages for this purpose is a bad idea, he explained.
 Caffeine can be a diuretic — meaning it makes you urinate more — which isn’t what you want when you’re rehydrating.

 A number of other factors may impact your heart’s resting bpm, such as the following:

 - Body weight

 - External temperatures

 - Medication side effects